-Let’s reframe how we set ourselves up for success at the beginning of the year.
+Let’s reframe how we set ourselves up for success at the beginning of the year (or new week).
 It’s time for a fresh motto – New Year, Same You!

 Who you are today is pretty magnificent, but we can all set realistic intentions for growth.

 New Year, Same You – A Fresh Perspective!

 Instead of setting a resolution, that’s often completely unreachable, take this opportunity to look at something in your life you struggle with and want to improve upon.
 Set that intention!

 Resolution – I will only eat organic and go to the gym twice a day.

 Yes, I’m being extreme, but you get the point!